 The CFEST Grants Administration Committee, under the direction of the Provost, provides opportunities for professional development for all full-time, tenured and tenure-track SU faculty.
-Committee membership for 2016-2017 is shown in Table 1.
+Committee membership for 2017-2018 is shown in Table 1.
 Funds to support these activities are provided by the University operating budget and the SU Foundation (Table 2).
-In 2016-2017, the academic deans continued to provide \$3,000 to support conference travel for faculty accompanying SU students who had been awarded Undergraduate Research (UGR) grants.
-The new funds for the 2016-2017 academic year was \$126,512 (the same level as 2015-2016, a reduction of \$50,000 from 2014-2015, returning to 2011-2012 levels) and \$21,225 carried over from previous year.
-After a lowered award limit significantly reduced faculty participation in 2015-2016, limits were raised slightly in 2016-2017.
+In 2017-2018, the academic deans continued to provide \$3,000 to support conference travel for faculty accompanying SU students who had been awarded Undergraduate Research (UGR) grants.
+The new funds for the 2017-2018 academic year was \$126,512 (the same level as 2015-2016 and 2016-2017, a reduction of \$50,000 from 2014-2015, returning to 2011-2012 levels) and \$24,421 carried over from previous year.
+Faculty participation was similar to 2016-2017.

-Table 1 CFEST Grants Administration Committee, 2016-2017.
+Table 1 CFEST Grants Administration Committee, 2017-2018.

 Sally Paulson, co-Director Exercise Science

 Paul Taylor, co-Director Mathematics

-James Johnson Dean, College of Education and Human Services
+Nicole Hill Dean, College of Education and Human Services

-John Kooti ooti Dean, College of Business
+John Kooti Dean, College of Business

 James Mike Dean, College of Arts & Sciences

-Kate McGivney ney Mathematics
+Kate McGivney Mathematics

 Kirk Moll Library Services

-Robert Zeigenfuss genfuss Teacher Education

-Kim Garris Communation/Journalism
+Angela Bagues Modern Languages

+Kathryn Newton Counseling

-Blake Hargrove Management/Marketing
+Adam Powell Management/Marketing

 Chris Wonders Executive Director, Institute for Public Service / Sponsored Programs

-Table 2 Sources of CFEST Grants Administration Funding, 2016-2017.
+Table 2 Sources of CFEST Grants Administration Funding, 2017-2018.

 Funding Source Amount

 SU Provost's Office \$83,512

 SU Foundation \$40,000

-College Deans' contribution to support faculty-student co- presentations (travel) \$3,000
+College Deans' contribution to support faculty-student co- \$3,000

+presentations (travel)

-Reserve funds remaining from previous CFEST budgets \$21,225
+Reserve funds remaining from previous CFEST budgets \$24,421

-TOTAL \$147,737
+TOTAL \$150,933

-2016-2017 Committee activities
+2017-2018 Committee activities

-In 2016-2017, CFEST Grants Administration continued to use InfoReady to accept and process applications online.
+In 2017-2018, CFEST Grants Administration continued to use InfoReady to accept and process applications online.
 The faculty have generally adjusted to using InfoReady, with only a few isolated issues.
 CFEST manages three different granting programs to support faculty development: the Travel Grant, Faculty Teaching and Continued Education (FTCE), and Faculty Professional Development Council (FPDC) programs.

 Travel Grants - Travel Grants are to support presentations of a paper/poster, required attendance as an elected association officer, or to organize a conference or conference session.
-After dropping the award limit from \$1400 to \$800 in 2015-2016, it was raised to \$1000 for 2016-2017.
+The award level was maintained at \$1000, the same level as 2016-2017.

-In 2015-2016 UGR travel support for faculty was moved to CFEST.
+In 2015-2016 UGR (Undergraduate Research Grants) travel support for faculty was moved to CFEST.
 The faculty travel portion of the UGR program was moved to the CFEST Travel program, as a new category.
 This aspect of the program was continued in 2016-2017.
-Faculty could apply for \$400, separate from their standard \$1000 limit (the \$1000 and \$400 awards could not be used for a single trip).
+Faculty could apply for \$400, separate from their standard \$1000 limit.
+In 2015-2017, the \$400 and \$1000 awards could not be used for the same trip.
+This was changed for 2017-2018, allowing up to \$1400 for a single trip if the faculty member was mentoring a UGR recipient.
 The \$3000 contributed by the deans was earmarked for this new program, with UGR agreeing to transfer some funds should demand exceed the \$3000 (ultimately, no additional funds were needed from the UGR program).